Processing DC2 data with the AP Pipelines

 The lsst.ctrl.bps module is well-documented, but at the time of this writing, best practices for running BPS at the USDF are still in development.
 Refer to the USDF documentation pages for the latest recommendations.
 There is likely a set of default configurations users must import or place directly in their BPS configuration file that pertain to the underlying architecture for batch job submissions.

-Ensure the pipelineYaml keyword points to the appropriate ApTemplate and ApPipe pipelines in each BPS configuration file, and that you specify appropriate values for butlerConfig, inCollection, outCollection (or payloadName, which may be used to construct outCollection), and dataQuery.
+Ensure the pipelineYaml keyword points to the appropriate ApPipe pipeline in the BPS configuration file, and that you specify appropriate values for butlerConfig, inCollection, outCollection (or payloadName, which may be used to construct outCollection), and dataQuery.
 These values mirror those on the command line via pipetask run and the -b, -i, -o, and -d arguments, respectively.

-For example, to make good seeing templates using all available patches and bands in two entire tracts, you may wish to use a data query like instrument='LSSTCam-imSim' and tract in (3828, 3829) and skymap='DC2'.
+For example, to generate difference imaging outputs using all available patches and bands in two entire tracts, you may wish to use a data query like instrument='LSSTCam-imSim' and tract in (3828, 3829) and skymap='DC2_cells_v1'.

-When you are ready to submit your first BPS run to build templates, follow the documentation to submit a run, e.g.,
+When you are ready to submit your BPS run, follow the documentation to submit a run, e.g.,

 bps submit ApPipe-DC2-bps.yaml